- 1 General Data Protection Regulation (GDPR) Policy.

-- Smartphone: I will store your contact information in a plain-text note app that backs up to my private Google Drive.
+- Smartphone: I will store your contact information (Name, mobile #, email address) in a plain-text note app that backs up to my private Google Drive.
 This allows me to contact you in case of emergencies, but keeps from revealing this information to other applications (i.e. not using a Contacts app).

 - Email/SMS/WhatsApp: your email address and correspondence will be stored in my email account (currently GMail) by nature of you contacting me.
 Your telephone number may be stored in my SMS or WhatsApp app should we exchange messages this way.
 Electronic correspondence will also be held by the corresponding app (Gmail, Phone's SMS, WhatsApp).

 - Website: none of your personal information is stored on my website, other than to momentarily collect & send it to my Gmail account for the purposes of our initial contact, after which is automatically erased.